microsoft/PowerApps-Samples/cds/orgsvc/C#/GrantModifyRevokeAccess/README.md

-# Share records using GrantAccess, ModifyAccess and RevokeAccess mesages
+# Share records using GrantAccess, ModifyAccess and RevokeAccess messages

 This sample shows how to share a record using the following messages: